 Queen of the prairie is native to the Northeastern United States into a large portion of the Midwest.
 C-value: 10.

 Queen of the prairie does not provide nectar for pollinators.
-However, bees are important pollinators of these plants, and beetles and flies feed on the pollen.
+Queen of the prairie, does however, attracts bees, beetles, flies, and occasionally birds.
+Bees, beetles and flies feed on the pollen.
+Bees are the most important and frequent pollinators of queen of the prairie.

 Leaf description: